Start A Chapter

 How can I start a chapter?

-Contact Gift of Adoption’s CEO, Pam Deverux (hyperlink) to discuss the possibility of starting a chapter.
+Contact Pam Devereux at devereux@giftofadoption.org to discuss the possibility of starting a chapter.

 What are the steps, and how long does it take to start a chapter?